-Spend two to five days working with museum crews as they explore fossil sites of the Upper Cretaceous beds of Wyoming.
+Spend two to five days working with museum crews as they explore fossil sites of the Upper Cretaceous Lance Formation of Wyoming.
+Learn basic geological concepts to put fossils into context of time.
+Develop the eye for recognizing rock from bone as we teach you how to prospect for fossils.
 Collect at fossil microsites, containing dinosaur teeth, turtles and crocodylians, which will help to better understand the life of Late Cretaceous Wyoming.
 Help excavate the skeleton of a large ceratopsian.
-Learn mapping and jacketing techniques.
+Learn mapping and field jacketing techniques for the safe recovery of fossils bones.
 Assist in prospecting for new fossil sites, and maybe just make a huge discovery of your own.

 The fossils you recover will be curated in the permanent collection of the Glenrock Paleon Museum.
 As you unearth fossils, your efforts will be documented with photos and your name permanently attached to your find in the

 Youth interested in the "Kid's Dig" should be eight years old, however maturity, ability to focus, and keen listening skills are more important than the individual's age.
 Contact Matthew Mossbrucker (firstname.lastname@example.org) to schedule an evaluation of your child to make sure this program is a good fit.